Minor with Concentration in Public Policy

 - POLS 334, U.S. Bureaucracy and Regulatory Law

-- POLS 336, Local and Regional Governance
+- POLS 336, State and Local Government

 - POLS 337, Theory of Public Policy